 First of all, you need to understand your application from a business and technical perspective.
 In this particular case, it takes the understanding that there can be black spots, or dark spots, in the mapping data.
 There can be areas where the mapping data is incomplete or where old mapping data is connected to new mapping data, etc.

 You also need to be prepared to gain that knowledge.
 If you take this knowledge and focus on the boundaries of these black spots, you will find these sort of bugs.
 But, you won’t find them without any preparation at all, or be doing only black-box exploratory testing.

 But you won’t find those issues if you focus on 10 different things at the same time – you need to focus on very specific issues, which is what tour-based testing helps you accomplish.
 If you have one specific goal surrounded by a comprehensible and manageable scope, you know exactly what you are looking for.

 Ultimately, testing is blind without the mind, because there is no brain in the loop (per se) when it comes to formal testing.
 That’s the reason we do exploratory testing.
 We do all that in order to maximize the quality of our software products, or to be more precise, to maximize quality at an ever-increasing speed.

 In-Depth Exploratory Testing Example

 Exploratory testing is the process of learning the product, designing test cases, executing test cases and interpreting the test results at the same time.
 Hence, it represents the perfect counterpart.
+Tricentis Exploratory Testing tools help Agile teams optimize exploratory testing with simplified planning, documentation, and reporting.
 Read more.

 What Is Continuous Testing